evolution-gaming/scala-bootcamp/sbt/2-Introduction.md

 ```
 It works!
 Note that when we run `scala` directly, we could not get it working
 because of transitive dependencies.
 In this case, actually, sbt detected by
-itself that additional libraries are requires, download them and put them
+itself that additional libraries are requires, downloaded and put them
 into the right place.

 Have a look at generate `project/build.properties` file.
 What does it contain?